warbe-maker/VBA-Component-Management/README.md

 1. Download and open [CompMan.xlsb][1]

 2. Optionally use the _Setup/Renew_ button to establish a CompMan-Addin.
 The service asks for two required basic configurations
-  - a dedicated Addin-folder for the Addin-Workbook - preferably a dedicated folder like ../CompMan/Addin
+   - a folder for the Addin which will become the _Application.AltStartupPath_ and therefore defaults to it when already used
    - a _Serviced-Root-Folder_ which is used to serve only Workbooks under this root but not when they are located elsewhere outside

-Once the Addin is established it will automatically be loaded with the first Workbook opened which has a _Reference_ to it.
-When no Workbook refers to it the Addin may be made available at any time via the CompMan-Development-Instance-Workbook.
+Once the _CompMan-Addin_ is established it will automatically be opened when Excel starts.

 # Usage
+## Export (_ExportChangedComponents_) and Update (_UpdateRawClones_) service
-### Common preconditions
+### Preconditions
-Every service will be denied unless the following preconditions are met:
+The services will be denied when any of the following preconditions is not met:
-1. The basic configuration - confirmed with each Setup/Renew of the _CompMan-Addin-Folder_ - is complete and valid
+1. The basic configuration - confirmed with each Setup/Renew is complete and valid
 2. The serviced Workbook resides in a sub-folder of the configured _ServicedRootFolder_
 3. The serviced Workbook is the only Workbook in its parent folder
 4. The CompMan services are not _Paused_
 5. WinMerge is installed

-### Common usage requirement
+### Common usage requirements
-1. In any Workbook (preferably in those which host a _Common-Component_) copy the module _[mCompManClient}]3]_ from the open [CompMan.xlsb][1]  Workbook into the Workbook (drag and drop in the VBE)
+1. In any Workbook (specifically in those which host a _Common-Component_) copy the module _[mCompManClient][3]_ from the open _[CompMan.xlsb][1]_  Workbook into the Workbook (drag and drop in the VBE)
 2. For the **Export** service (_ExportChangedComponents_)<br>Crucial for all Workbooks which either **host** a _Common-Component_ or may be copied for synchronization one time (which will rely on up-to-date Export-Files).<br>In the concerned Workbook's Workbook-Component copy:
 ```vb